passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 duracrete, furniture, fixings, and all your possessions was much harder.
 If you were lucky, the result was even waterproof.

-Currently, there was a single person in the newcomers' hut: {{Pritik}}, humanoid with spindly limbs. {{Pritik}}'s species had a name for themselves, but it was almost entirely clicks and hisses and none of {{Sylla}}'s classmates had managed to replicate it. {{Pritik}} himself wasn't sure they could, as they lacked some vocal organ he had. {{Sylla}} suspected {{LSTekka}} would be able to, simply because he could speak and understand more languages than most protocol droids.
+Currently, there was a single person in the newcomers' hut: {{Pritik}}, a
+{{hu.adjoid}} with spindly limbs. {{Pritik}}'s species had a name for themselves, but it was almost entirely clicks and hisses and none of
+{{Sylla}}'s classmates had managed to replicate it. {{Pritik}} himself wasn't sure they could, as they lacked some vocal organ he had. {{Sylla}} suspected
+{{LSTekka}} would be able to, simply because he could speak and understand more languages than most protocol droids.

 (A rather large amount of light-years away, a very distinctive droid felt the need to check their circuits after a bout of _completely impossible_ sneezing.)